 According to the Occupational Safety and Health Act of 1970,

 Employers are required to provide their employees with working conditions that are free of known dangers.— OSHA “Occupational Safety and Health Act of 1970”

 The Act created the Occupational Safety & Health Administration, which sets and enforces protective workplace safety and health standards.
 OSHA also provides information, training, and assistance to workers and employers.
 Workers may file a complaint to have OSHA inspect their workplace if they believe that their employer is not following OSHA standards or there are serious hazards.

 Every year at Atlantic Ultraviolet Corporation®, we provide a flu vaccination program that is offered free to all employees.
-Our goal is to protect our employees and make sure our facility is germ free.
-In addition to providing our employees with an easy way of getting the flu shot, we also have installed our SANITAIRE® Ultraviolet Room Air Sanitizer.
+Our goal is to protect our employees and make sure our facility is germ-free.
+In addition, we have installed our SANITAIRE® UV Room Air Sanitizer.
 SANITAIRE® Fixtures utilize Germicidal Ultraviolet Lamps that effectively destroy airborne microbes including bacteria, mold, and virus in enclosed, occupied spaces.
 These fixtures are available in a number of different configurations to adapt to any setting.
 Since the installation of this system, there have been no flu breakouts.

 What should employees do if they suspect they have the flu?